ats-okazaki/ats-okazaki.github.io/cv.md

 Tellus-A (1)

 ## Editorial board
-- Oct.
-2020 -: Atmosphere, Journal Topic Board
+- Nov.
+2024 -: Journal of Japan Society of Hydrology and Water Resources
 - Nov.
 2018 - Oct.
 2022: Journal of Japan Society of Hydrology and Water Resources